Serena Williams will not compete at Tokyo Olympic Games

 "I have not thought about it.
 In the past it's been a wonderful place for me.
 I really haven't thought about it, so I'm going to keep not thinking about it."

-While Williams has decided against taking part in the Games, which run from July 23 to August 8, other stars such as Roger Federer have put off the decision until after Wimbledon.
+While Williams has decided against taking part in the Games, which run from July 23 to August 8, other stars such as Roger Federer, who also turns 40 in August, said he would like to go to the Olympics but will make a final call after Wimbledon.

 The American and former world No 1's attention will turn to her latest quest for a 24th Grand Slam title, with a first-round meeting against world No 100 Aliaksandra Sasnovich to follow at the All England club.